 Buying a vehicle is exciting, but getting a loan can cause some anxiety.
 Purchase peace of mind, and security for your loved ones, with Member Credit Protection.
-For a one-time fee, we will cover your loan in the case of these events:
+For a one-time fee, we will cover your loan (plus an additional $1,000) in the case of these events:

 - Your vehicle is totaled, resulting in a shortfall

 - You die during the term of the loan

 3 Ways to Stay Ahead of the Dealership

 Buying a car can be a headache-inducing experience.
 It’s hard enough to make a big financial decision, but even more difficult when it often seems like the dealership is working against you.
 Here are three ways you can come prepared and get the best deal possible:

 You don’t want to take an infinite number of test drives.
 Before you set foot on the lot, narrow your choices down to around five.
 You can conduct most of your research online beforehand—looking at possible prices, features, etc. and eliminating options from there.